webmaxru/bpm-online/README.md

 Execute `bash install.sh` in the root folder of this project

 It will append the realtime-bpm-analyzer project in the app/components folder to edit it easily.

+Run `node server.js` or `npm run server` to launch a server in HTTPS because of Chrome 70 new policies.

+## Yarn Offline

+To setup offline package just do `yarn config set yarn-offline-mirror ./npm-packages-offline-cache`